 A number that indicates at what character to end the selection to extract.
 If end is a negative number, the selection begins at the end of the expression and goes backwards toward the beginning.

-Example 1 The following example returns Text:
+- Available in All areas of a data range. - Example 1 The following example returns Text:

 #extract("Example-Text", "-@")